Global Map Showing location of petroglyphs.

 Introducion

 In the last part of the 20th century, a handful of archaeologists discovered a collection of symbols carved in stone as petroglyphs that appeared to be writing.
-Dating of these symbols showed that they were made over an extended period time, beginning around 1700 BC, and located on as many as five continents.
+Initial dating of these symbols showed that they were made over an extended period of time, beginning around 1500 BC, and are located on as many as five continents.

 This unique collection of symbols was first examined in the Negev desert of Israel by Dr. James Harris, a brilliant archaeologist from Brigham Young University.
-He identified the alphabet as being a proto-Canaanite system which successfully translated by using old-Hebrew or Thalmudic phonetic sounds.
+He identified the symbols as an alphabet in the proto-Canaanite language which he successfully translated by using old-Hebrew phonetic sounds.

-The earliest examples of this writing were described as graffiti left by workers of a turquoise mine.
-Later, excellent examples were found in a mining site that collapsed and remained intact from around 1500 BC, thus establishing a date from carbon dating of wooden beams used to support the tunnels.
+The earliest examples of this writing were first described as graffiti left by workers of a turquoise mine.
+Later, excellent examples were found in a mining site that collapsed and remained intact from around 1500 BC, established by carbon-14 dating of wooden beams used to support the tunnels.
+This discovery was called "Old Negev" by Harris because of its location in the Israeli desert.

 Viewzone || Comments